BrianShiroe/brianshiroe/README.md

 ### 🎉 Fun Fact

-When I'm not coding or developing projects, I am gaming 🎮 or working out 💪 — because life should be both productive and fun.
+When I'm not coding 🧑‍💻, I am gaming 🎮 or working out 💪 — because life should be productive, fun, and healthy.